ngsign/ngsign-java-client/README.md

 GNU General Public License v3.0 (see [LICENSE](LICENSE)).

-This plugin integrates with Maarch Courrier, itself distributed under GPLv3: it extends its classes and runs inside its process (a derivative work).

 Copyright © 2026 NG Technologies.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.